 - Use past papers.
 Do the same thing you do with other subjects: create an exam-like environment and practice timing.
 The one thing you can do differently is highlighting any words you don’t know, especially if they keep popping up.
 Once you’ve finished a past paper, take a break then come back to it to make a list of words you didn’t know, including their meaning.

-- Try to spend 5-10 minutes everyday to read over the list.
+- Try to spend 5-10 minutes every day reading over the list.
 You don’t have to sit down until you’ve memorised the words completely, but simply becoming familiar with them will be helpful.
 Similar words come up in exams every year, and it’s very likely the words you learned will come up.

 - Do the same during class and highlight or make note of any words you don’t know.
 Make a different list with these words.
 You don’t need to prioritise them as much as words from past papers, but they’ll still be useful to know.